HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 ## Introduction

 Let’s step back a moment… to the year 2007.
 The "mobile web" is currently just a blip on the radar, and for good reason too.
 Why?
-WIth little to no CSS support sites look nothing like they do on desktop—often times displaying in text-only.
+Mobile browsers have little to no CSS support, meaning sites look nothing like they do on desktop (some browsers can only display text).
 Screens are incredibly small and can only display a few lines of text at a time.
-And clicking tiny little arrow keys to “tab around” is the replacement for a mouse… Browsing the web on a phone is truly a labor of love.
+And the replacement for a mouse are these tiny little arrow keys you use to “tab around”.
+Needless to say, browsing the web on a phone is truly a labor of love.
 However, all of this is just about to change.

 In the middle of his presentation, Steve Jobs takes the newly unveiled iPhone, sits down, and begins to surf the web in a way we had only previously dreamed of.
 A large screen and fully featured browser displaying websites in their full glory.
 And most importantly, surfing the web using the most intuitive pointer device known to man: our fingers.
 No more alt tabbing with tiny little arrow keys.